ProtoconNet/mitum-py-util/README.md

 address = keys.address # your address
 ```

-In this example, it is available to sign an operation with only 2 keys because the sum of 2 keys is bigger than or equal to the account's threshold.
+In this example, because the sum of the weights of the two keys is greater than or equal to the account threshold, you can sign the operations with only two keys.

 ## Generate Currency Operations

-This part shows how to generate operations of currency model.
+This part shows how to create an operation for __mitum-currency__.

 ### Generate Create-Accounts

-For new account, `currency id` and `initial amount` must be set.
-With source account, you can create and register new account of target public key.
+For new accounts, `public keys` and `initial amounts` must be set.
+You can use the source account to create and register a new account that consists of target public keys.

-Note that source account must be already registered one.
+However, the source account must already be registered.

-When you use `Generator`, you must set `network id` before you create something.
+When using `Generator`, you must first set the `network id`.

 #### Usage